vmware/container-service-extension/container_service_extension/developer_guide.md

 3. Upgrade existing RDE instances to newer runtime RDE chosen by the server (references and guidelines - to be updated)

 ## CSE start-up
-1. Make sure feature flags, VCD api version in extension are not changed after CSE install/upgrade
+1. Make sure feature flags, VCD API version in extension are not changed after CSE install/upgrade
 2. Ensure that unsupported templates are not loaded into runtime config.
 3. Ensure native placement policies are set up and are loaded to runtime config.
 4. Determine the CSE server API version at runtime.